 Roslindale Branch is Open!

 The Roslindale Branch is open Mondays - Wednesdays 10 AM - 6 PM; Thursdays 12 PM - 8 PM; Fridays 9 AM - 5 PM.
 The branch is scheduled to remain closed on Saturdays until February 5, when it will be open 9 AM - 2 PM.
-It will only be open this Saturday for the reopening ceremony.
+All BPL branches will remain closed on Saturdays until further notice.

 There is currently no in-person children's programming and online children's programming will continue until further notice.
 Adult and teen in-person programming may take place when the library is open.